 The current Japanese legislative plans follow on from a series of countries and jurisdictions implementing similar rules for the taxation of the digital economy.
 The key change in legislation is that the location of the consumer dictates what tax to apply (be it in VAT or GST).

-South Africa was one of the first countries (in June 2014) to introduce such a rule and since then the EU (on January 1, 2015) has followed suit.
-Other states across the globe such as Japan, Canada, Australia, New Zealand, Russia, and India are also preparing to introduce similar rules on the cross-border supply of eServices.
+South Africa was one of the first tax jurisdictions (in June 2014) to introduce such a rule.
+The EU followed suit on January 1, 2015.
+Taxamo tracks the introduction of similar rules on the cross-border supply of eServices here.

 Definition of B2B and B2C transactions